Required to withdraw

 • do not achieve enough credit points for the award of the qualification

 This flow diagram shows different course outcomes.
-These depend on what credit points you have achieved.
+These depend on how many credit points you have achieved.

 You will be required to withdraw if you do not achieve the pass mark following a second attempt at assessment in a unit.
 This does not apply in competency-based assessments where we allow further attempts.

 Read the Regulations and Code of Practice for Taught Programmes.
-The can give guidance on specific regulations on progression and awards.
+This can give guidance on specific regulations on progression and awards.

 You will be required to withdraw if, after a second attempt at assessment, you fail a taught unit that is needed for entry on to the research unit.